ardelarosa87/Autonomous-Driving-Principles/README.md

 ## UPDATES

+#### UPDATE 01/09/2024

+Unsupervised Section has been completed.
+Check it out!

 #### UPDATE 01/08/2024

 I am currently working with the raw Kitty dataset, which has been uploaded to this repository.
 I have converted the dataset's point cloud data from `.bin` format to `.pcd` to ensure compatibility with Open3D.
 This data is located in the `DATA` folder of the repository.